-The United Nations University Institute for Sustainability and Peace (UNU-ISP), Tokyo, invites applications for the intensive five week postgraduate programme on Building Resilience to Climate Change.
+The United Nations University Institute for the Advanced Study of Sustainability (UNU-IAS), Tokyo, invites applications for the intensive three week postgraduate programme on Building Resilience to Climate Change.
 The courses have been developed under the framework of the University Network for Climate and Ecosystems Change Adaptation Research (UN-CECAR).
 UN-CECAR is a joint initiative of more than 20 leading universities across Asia.
 It is committed to developing postgraduate educational and research programmes on climate and ecosystems change, adaptation and sustainability science.
-UNU-ISP acts as the Secretariat for UN-CECAR.
+UNU-IAS acts as the Secretariat for UN-CECAR.

-The new courses, conducted at UNU-ISP, cover a range of issues on sustainability and adaptation to climate and ecosystems change.
-Topics include climate and atmospheric science, impacts assessment, climate and society, ecosystems resilience, risk and uncertainty, integrated solutions for mitigation and adaptation, mainstreaming adaptation into development planning and community-based adaptation.
-Students also will receive practical training in the use of remote sensing and Geographic Information Systems (GIS) for climate and ecosystems change research.
+The courses, conducted at UNU-IAS, cover a range of issues on sustainability and adaptation to climate and ecosystems change.
+Topics include climate and atmospheric science, impacts assessment, climate and society, ecosystems resilience, risk and uncertainty, integrated solutions for mitigation and adaptation, mainstreaming adaptation into development planning and community based adaptation.

 The assessment will be based on a research paper, presentations, class participation, and intermediate tests.
 The courses are practically-oriented and will be taught by a highly qualified and diverse team of natural and social science scholars.
 Each course is equivalent to a regular 2 credit postgraduate course in Japan.
-Credits also can be transferred to the UNU-ISP Master of Science in Sustainability, Development, and Peace programme.
+Credits also can be transferred to the UNU-IAS Master of Science in Sustainability, Development, and Peace Programme.

-- Students who are currently enrolled in a masters or Ph.D. programme, in any discipline;
+- Students who are currently enrolled in a postgraduate programme, in any discipline;

 - who wish to deepen their knowledge on, and gain practical training in, building resilience to climate and ecosystems change; and